Foundation Repair Permits in

 Standard Ordinances & Processing Time

-While local rules in Oakland County may vary slightly from municipality to municipality, standard US zoning dictates that: Any structural modification to a load-bearing foundation must typically be signed off by a state-licensed structural engineer before the municipal permit can be officially issued.
+Key code points for a Foundation Repair in Oakland County: Any structural modification to a load-bearing foundation must typically be signed off by a state-licensed structural engineer before the municipal permit can be officially issued.

 Estimated processing time in Oakland County: 4 to 8 weeks (High volume jurisdiction).